bast/talk-coding-like-1969/talk.md

 - Can you still .emph[find] your code?
 - It was probably not on GitHub (GitHub launched only 11 years ago, GitLab is only 6 years old).
 - Can you bring it to a .emph[well-defined state]?
-- Can you bring its documentation to refer to the same state?
+- Can you find corresponding documentation?
 - How about .emph[external dependencies]?
 Have you locked their versions?
 - Have you used Git submodules?
 Have they moved?
 - Any hard-coded paths?